tendermint/tendermint/spec/abci++/abci++_methods_002_draft.md

     * `ResponseFinalizeBlock.tx_result[i].Code == 0` only if the _i_-th transaction is fully valid.
-    * In next-block execution mode, the Application must provide values for `ResponseFinalizeBlock.app_hash`, `ResponseFinalizeBlock.tx_result`, `ResponseFinalizeBlock.validator_updates`, and `ResponsePrepareProposal.consensus_param_updates` as a result of executing the block.
+    * In next-block execution mode, the Application must provide values for `ResponseFinalizeBlock.app_hash`, `ResponseFinalizeBlock.tx_result`, `ResponseFinalizeBlock.validator_updates`, and `ResponseFinalizeBlock.consensus_param_updates` as a result of executing the block.
         * The values for `ResponseFinalizeBlock.validator_updates`, or
           `ResponseFinalizeBlock.consensus_param_updates` may be empty.
 In this case, Tendermint will keep the current values.